petecorreia/petecorreia/app/about.md

 My career started in January 2009 before graduating, when I got an **internship as a Front-end Developer at [SAPO Labs](http://labs.sapo.pt/)**, the research division of [SAPO](http://sapo.pt) ([Portugal Telecom](http://www.telecom.pt)).
 I helped build [SAPO Campus](http://campus.sapo.pt), which provided a set of social platforms like Photos, Videos and Blogs specifically tailored for universities.
 I relocated to Lisbon to **join [SAPO](http://sapo.pt)** and in the couple of years that followed I worked on both their Blogs and News platforms, which were in the top 10 most visited portuguese websites.

-I moved to London at the end October 2011 and **became [Pachube](http://www.haque.co.uk/pachube.php)'s first Front-end Developer**.
+I moved to London at the end October 2011 and **became [Pachube](http://www.haque.co.uk/pachube.php)'s first Front-end Developer**, right after the company got acquired by [LogMeIn Inc](https://logmein.com).
 I led the front-end development in the rebrand as Cosm in 2012.
-A year later, the company decided to rebrand once again as **[Xively](https://xively.com) (a division of [LogMeIn Inc](https://logmein.com))** but this time they put me in charge of the Design & Front-end team as Creative Director and Lead Front-end Developer.
+A year later, the company decided to rebrand once again as **[Xively by LogMeIn](https://xively.com)** but this time I was put in charge of the Design & Front-end team as Creative Director and Lead Front-end Developer.
 After a successful redesign, the product got important customers and partnerships, won industry awards and got featured in well-regarded international publications.

 [Read the Xively Case Study](/case-studies/xively)